bump-sh/docs/src/_help/mcp-servers/write-your-first-flower-workflow.md

   - do: next
 ```

+> See [Runtime expressions](/help/mcp-servers/runtime-expressions) to see how response values can be transformed and used as a condition to define the next step.
+{: .info}

 | Action | What it does |
 |--------|-------------|
 | `end` | Terminates the flow and returns collected outputs so far. |